Learn about college course credit and placement opportunities you can receive with Engineering for US All!

 1. e4usa high school engineering design portfolio review and,

-2. A 30-minute written examination
+2. A short written examination

-Point of Contact: Kevin Calabro (kcalabro@umd.edu) or Jackelyn Lopez Roshwalb (roshwalb@umd.edu)
+Point of Contact: Kevin Calabro (kcalabro@umd.edu)

 Cost: $30